 The Whitney Museum of American Art is one of the best-loved art institutions in New York City, if not in all of the US.
 Showcasing American artworks from the 20th and 21st centuries, the museum buildings themselves are part of the canon of great American architecture designed by European architects, first residing in a Brutalist building by Marcel Breuer (now the Met Breuer) before moving to a purpose-built edifice by Renzo Piano in the West Village.

-The Whitney has put its entire collection online, so visitors to its website can browse almost 24,000 artworks, ranging from photographs, film, books, paintings, textiles and performance art.
+The Whitney has put its entire collection online, so visitors to its website can browse over 25,000 artworks, ranging from photographs, film, books, paintings, textiles and performance art.
 Some standout works include The Times Thay Ain’t A Changing, Fast Enough! by Henry Taylor, 2017, which depicts Philando Castille, an African American who was shot and killed by police while in his car.

 The Google Street Art Project provides a platform via Google where you can view some of the world’s most amazing street art (see some of our favourite street art here).
 Street art occupies a bit of a no man's land between the public realm and the gallery, transforming the urban space into something of an ephemeral outdoor art museum.
 Street art can offer a window into the culture, history, activism and movements of a society.